Ardea sumatrana (Raffles)

 The Sumatran Heron is a bird of south East Asia through Australia.

-BREEDING RANGE: The Sumatran Heron’s range is from coastal Burma (Tenasserim, Mergui, and Arakan coast), Thailand (islands off southwest coast), Malaysia (east coast Peninsula), Singapore, Vietnam and Cambodia (south coast especially Mekong Delta), Myanmar (Araken coast), Philippines (Sulu Archipelago), Indonesia in Borneo, Sulawesi (north and southeast, Talaud Islands, Sangihe Islands), Sumatra (coastal including Riau Islands, Beiting Island), Java (offshore islands but not mainland), Sunda Islands, New Guinea (coast), to coastal north Australia and off shore islands (Western Australia, Queensland) (Lansdown pers. com., Maddock pers. com.).
+Breeding range: The Sumatran Heron’s range is from coastal Burma (Tenasserim, Mergui, and Arakan coast), Thailand (islands off southwest coast), Malaysia (east coast Peninsula), Singapore, Vietnam and Cambodia (south coast especially Mekong Delta), Myanmar (Araken coast), Philippines (Sulu Archipelago), Indonesia in Borneo, Sulawesi (north and southeast, Talaud Islands, Sangihe Islands), Sumatra (coastal including Riau Islands, Beiting Island), Java (offshore islands but not mainland), Sunda Islands, New Guinea (coast), to coastal north Australia and off shore islands (Western Australia, Queensland) (Lansdown pers. comm., Maddock pers. comm.).

 It is known as a nesting species in two distinct areas.
 The northern population remains in coastal Indo-China, islands off the south west coast of Thailand, and the Andaman Islands.
 The southern population occurs through Indonesia south to north Australia.
 In Australia the heron occurs along the coast of north Australia from West Australia to Queensland, except for the Gulf of Carpentaria (Maddock 2000).
 It occurs inland very rarely.